w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 }
 ```

-This instruction specifies how many assets are going to be withdrawn (useful for fee calculation),
+This instruction specifies which assets (asset type and amount), already present in the Holding
-which assets to filter from the Holding register, and the beneficiary (the recipient of) the assets.
+register, are going to be taken from it and deposited to the specified beneficiary (recipient).
+It
-It is very common for instructions to remove and place assets into the Holding register when
+is very common for instructions to remove and place assets into the Holding register when
 transacting between chains.

 ### Example: TransferAsset